ibm-messaging/kafka-java-vertx-starter/ui/src/Panels/README.md

         When I add an item
         Then the item is displayed
     ```
-- `*.steps.js` implements the steps - exporting via a `bootstrap` function used to register with stucumber
+- `*.steps.js` implements the steps - exporting via a `stepDefs` function used to register with stucumber
    ```
     import {MyComponent} from './MyComponent.view.js';
     import { render } from 'TestUtils';